berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

-**Logon Information**
+**Logging into the lab environment **

-Use the following credentials to login into the lab environment
+* Log into the lab using your **corporate credentials**

-* Username: XXXXX
+* Go to the top left hand side lightning and select "ctrl+alt+del"

-* Password: YYYY
+* Go to the top left hand side lightning again and select "Type Text" -> "Type Password"

-###  Exercise 1: Assess the Oracle source database ###
+###  Exercise 1: Assess an Oracle source database ###

-The steps in this exercise covers how to assess the cost and effort of an Oracle to Azure Database for PostgreSQL migration.
-The attendees are going to execute the assessment using ora2pg (tool) via cmd and analyze the result of the report.
+The steps in this exercise will demonstrate how to assess an Oracle database to understand cost and effort of an Azure Database for PostgreSQL migration.
+The attendees are going to execute the assessment using **ora2pg** (tool) via *cmd* and analyze the result of the report.

 This exercise should take no longer than 5-7 min.